-Challenges and Recommendations

-Overall WIC FMNP Challenges and Recommendations

-Minimal funding to fully implement FMNP and eFMNP: Most of the sites that implement FMNP use multiple sources of funding to successfully run the program.
+Challenges and Recommendations Overall WIC FMNP Challenges and Recommendations eFMNP: Most of the sites that implement FMNP use multiple sources of funding to successfully run the program.
 Additional funding would allow for staff to engage with, support, and train farmers and participants on various aspects of the program, technology to ensure consistent internet service, and multilingual materials to ensure all WIC participants have access to information to access their benefits.
 To overcome this challenge it will be important to: